You thought leaving the narcissist would bring peace.

 Q: Why do I miss the narcissist even when I know the truth?

 Your brain associated the narcissist with relief during moments of distress.
-Even harmful relationships can become emotional regulation systems.
+Even harmful relationships become emotional regulation systems.
 Your body is adjusting to the absence of that pattern.

 Q: Is it normal to want to contact them again?